-Take a walk through the street which has become an emerging landmark of Kunming and an entertainment centre.
-You can expect beautiful elaborate local crafts and fashionable stylish clothing.
+Take a walk through the street, which has become an emerging landmark of Kunming and an entertainment center.
+You can expect beautiful elaborate local crafts and fashionable, stylish clothing.

 In addition to shopping, you need to taste the local snacks and food options on Nanping Street.
 There are 10 dishes you must try when you learn Chinese in Kunming.

 It will cost you nothing to visit the street and window shop, but you will more than likely spend a little cash when you’re on Nanping Street.

 The beautiful ancient town is different from the rest of Kunming.
 There is beautiful old architecture to gaze at, take pictures of, and dream about.

 Much money has been spent on sprucing up this old town, with parts being converted into park space and pedestrian streets.

 Not only is this town a place for tourists to visit, but many locals spend time there hanging out, having tea, playing games, and having meals together.

 Like the attraction above, it’s free to visit the Ancient Town, but you could end up spending a bit of money, so prepare yourself for that.